GeekyAnts/laravel-inertia-sharedo/README.md

 You can customize the functionality of share-dialog easily by making changes in the **share-dialog.php** file present in your config folder.

-1. If your model files are present in some other folder other than "**App\Models\\"** you can set the **modelPath** to the path of that folder.
+1. If your model files are present in some other folder other than `"App\Models\\"` you can set the `modelPath` to the path of that folder.

     ```bash
     "modelPath" => "App\Models\\"
     ```

 2. If you want to add your own custom middleware to the share-dialog, append it into the middleware array.
-For example, if you want to add the **"admin"** middleware then your middleware array would look like this-
+For example, if you want to add the `"admin"` middleware then your middleware array would look like this-

     ```php
     "middleware" => ['web', 'auth','admin']
     ```

-3. If you want only certain entities to be shareable you can add them into the **restrict-entities** array.
-For example, if your want only the '**files'** entity to be shareable-
+3. If you want only certain entities to be shareable you can add them into the `restrict-entities` array.
+For example, if your want only the `files` entity to be shareable-

     ```php
     'restrict-entities' => ['files'],
     ```

 4. ShareDialog can also send email notifications to the users when they are given access to an entity.
-[I](http://access.Id)f you want to enable it you can set **sendEmail** to true in the share-dialog.config file.
+[I](http://access.Id)f you want to enable it you can set `sendEmail` to true in the share-dialog.config file.
 Make sure you have specified mail configuration in your .env file.

+     ```php
+     'sendEmail' => true
+     ```

     You can also modify the email template by publishing the share-dialog mail resources.
 After running this command, the mail notification template will be located in the

-    resources/vendor/share-dialog/mail directory.
+    `resources/vendor/share-dialog/mail directory.`

     ```php
     php artisan vendor:publish  --tag="mail"
     ```

-5. ShareDialog fires an **UserAbilityChanged** event when the user's access gets changed.
+5. ShareDialog fires an **`UserAbilityChanged`** event when the user's access gets changed.
 If you want to attach your own listeners to that event you can add them to the listener's property in the EventServiceProvider of your application.

-    For example, if you want to to attach SendSlackNotification listener to the event
+    For example, if you want to to attach ``SendSlackNotification`` listener to the event then

     ```php
     use Geekyants\ShareDialog\Events\UserAbilityChanged;